Leiden University: Foundation and early history

 In 1575, the emerging Dutch Republic did not have universities in its northern heartland.
-The only other university in the Habsburg Netherlands was the University of Leuven, located in an area under firm Spanish control.
+The other universities in the Habsburg Netherlands were the University of Leuven and the University of Douai, located in an area under firm Spanish control.
 Prince William founded Leiden University to give the Northern Netherlands an institution that could educate its citizens in religion and provide the government with educated men in all fields.
 It is said the choice fell on Leiden as a reward for the heroic defence of Leiden against Spanish attacks in 1574.
 The name of Philip II of Spain, William's adversary, appears on the official foundation certificate as he was still the de jure count of Holland.
 Philip II forbade all his subjects to study in Leiden.

 The new institution was initially located in the Convent of Saint Barbara, then moved to the Faliede Bagijn Church in 1577 (now the location of the university museum) and in 1581 to a former convent of Cistercian nuns, a site which it still occupies, though the original building was destroyed by a fire in 1616.

 Leiden University's reputation was created in part by the presence of scholars such as Justus Lipsius, Joseph Scaliger, Franciscus Gomarus, Hugo Grotius, Jacobus Arminius, Daniel Heinsius, and Gerhard Johann Vossius within fifty years of its founding.
 By the 1640s, over five hundred students were enrolled from all across Europe, making it the largest Protestant university.
 Baruch Spinoza discovered Descartes's work partly at Leiden University, which he visited for periods of study multiple times.
 In the 18th century, Jacobus Gronovius, Herman Boerhaave, Tiberius Hemsterhuis, and David Ruhnken were among the renowned academics of the university.

 In 1896, the Zeeman effect was discovered at the institution by Pieter Zeeman and shortly afterward explained by Hendrik Antoon Lorentz.
 In the world's first university low-temperature laboratory, Professor Heike Kamerlingh Onnes achieved a temperature only one degree above absolute zero.
 In 1908, he was also the first to succeed in liquifying helium and has played a role in the discovery of superconductivity in metals.